dkomeza/open-source-kt-display/README.md

 # Open-Source KT Display
 Open source display firmware for E-Bike KT controllers.
 Made for Arduino with compatible SPI Display.

+**NOTE**: _This repository is no longer supported or updated by @dkomeza.
+It has been moved to [oskd](https://github.com/dkomeza/oskd) where it will be maintained from now on (21.01.2024).
+If you wish to continue to develop this code yourself, I recommend you fork it._</code>

 <br>

 ## TL;DR